 1

-If you work as an owner-driver contractor for a courier company, check exactly what insurance your contract requires.
+If you operate as an owner-driver contractor for a courier company, review the insurance clauses in your contract carefully.
 Most franchise agreements specify minimum cover types and limits.
-Failing to maintain the required cover could breach your contract.
+Falling below those thresholds could put your contract at risk.

 2